OtterLawyer/bioinf_tools/README.md

 ## fastq_tools
 Filters fastq files by specifiable parametrs.
 ### Arguments:
-- seqs (dict[str,str]) - a dictionary consisting of fastq sequences.
-Key - string, sequence name.
-The value is a tuple of two strings: sequence and quality.
+- input_path (str) - path to input fastq file.
+- output_filename (str) - name of output file.
+Output file will be writen to fastq_filtrator_resuls folder, with name output_filename.fastq.
+If none name is given input name will be used.
 - gc_bounds (int,tuple) - GC interval (in percent) for filtering, default is (0, 100).
 If input is single int - it will be ceiling (0, n).
 - length_bounds (int,tuple) - length interval for filtering.
 Works exactly as gc_bounds.
 Default is (0, 2**32)
 - quality_treshholds (int) - The threshold value of average read quality for the filter is 0 by default (phred33 scale).
 ### Return:
 - output (dict[str,str]) - filtered dictionary, which consists of entities that fulfill entered parametrs.

+## write_fastq
+Writes output of fastq_tools to fastq file.
+### Arguments:
+- data (tuple(dict[str,str], str)) - output of fastq_tools.
+Dictionary where key - string, seqeunce name.

 As example we will use first read from 1_control_psbA3_2019_minq7.fastq (https://zenodo.org/record/3736457/files/1_control_psbA3_2019_minq7.fastq?download=1)
 Which consist of 192 nucleotides, has 46.88% GC content and has mean quality score ~17.1.